RubyHabits/rubyhabits.github.io-old/source/_posts/2015-02-08-ruby-habits-1st-edition.markdown

 comments: true
 categories:
 ---
-(Still gotta finish this post!!)
 Hi!
-Welcome to our first post on the blog.
-We're planning our first meet up so keep reading for the details
+We're very excited to announce our very first Ruby Habits meet up!

 Our first meet up will be on the
 **26th of February 2015 at Rochuspark, Erdbergstrasse 10,** and we will meet at **6:30 PM.**

 <img src="/images/rochus-park.jpg">

-Rochuspark is a great space, part of the
+Rochuspark is a great space, part of the Konnex communities, run by Michael Pöll.
+We're fortunate to have given the large meeting room to hold this first meetup.
+We hope you like the space as much as we do!

 [<img src="/images/RochusParkLocation.png">](https://goo.gl/maps/nISxd)